Generic Name: insulin glulisine (IN su lin GLOO lis een)

 How should I use Apidra?

-Your care provider will show you the best places on your body to inject Apidra.
+Your healthcare provider will show you where on your body to inject Apidra.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

-After using Apidra, you should eat a meal within 15 minutes.
-You may also use this medicine within 20 minutes after you start eating.
+After using Apidra, eat a meal within 15 minutes.
+If you did not use an injection before the meal, use the medicine within 20 minutes after you start eating.

-If you use this medicine with an insulin pump, do not mix or dilute Apidra with any other insulin.
-Infusion pump tubing, catheters, and the needle location on your skin should be changed every 2 days.
-Also change the medicine in the reservoir every 2 days.
+If you use this medicine with an IV or insulin pump, do not mix or dilute Apidra with any other insulin.

 Apidra is only part of a treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.

 Keep Apidra in its original container protected from heat and light.
 Do not draw insulin from a vial into a syringe until you are ready to give an injection.
 Do not freeze insulin or store it near the cooling element in a refrigerator.
 Throw away any insulin that has been frozen.

 Store at cool room temperature (below 77 degrees F) and use within 28 days.

 Store the vial in a refrigerator or at cool room temperature and use within 28 days.